keith-turner/wonderparks/index.md

     randomly picks three state names from a hat.
  2. Following their own democratic process the three states each create a proposal for a new national park in the state with a wonder in it.
- 3. Working together the Congressional Budget Office and U.S. Army Corp of Engineers will asses the cost, viability, and durability of each proposal and publish a report.
+ 3. Working together the Congressional Budget Office, U.S. Army Corp of Engineers, and National Park Service will asses the cost, viability, and durability of each proposal and publish a report.
  4. A national vote will be held to select one of the states proposals using a ranked choice vote.
 A fourth option of none will be offered as a choice when voting.
 If none wins, then this process starts over with three new states.